Contact Us for a Free Consultation 818-781-1570

 Multiple lawsuits have been filed against Monsanto and now Bayer regarding the safety of glyphosate and its link to cancer.
 The first of these lawsuits to proceed to trial was Johnson v.
 Monsanto in California.

 Dewayne Johnson had been a school groundskeeper for two years when he was diagnosed with terminal non-Hodgkin lymphoma in 2014.
-A married father of three, accidents at work resulted in Johnson's body and clothes being soaked in RoundUp.
-After one event, he developed a rash that evolved into lesions all over his body.
-He twice contacted Monsanto to ask if his skin condition could be related to his use of the weed killer.
-The company never replied.
+A married father of three, accidents at work resulted in Johnson's body and clothes being soaked in Roundup.

 Other evidence at trial indicated that Monsanto had considered ghostwriting scientific papers that stated glyphosate was safe.
 The company had also contemplated ways to discredit agencies that declared the weed killer a probable human carcinogen.

+The trial court initially awarded Johnson $289 million in damages.
+After appeals, the amount was eventually reduced to $21 million.
 The appeals court agreed with the trial court that Monsanto was liable for failure to warn but disagreed on awarding future noneconomic damages.

 What's a Safe Level of Exposure?

 While people regularly exposed to the chemical, such as groundskeepers and gardeners, are more likely to contract cancer or suffer other health issues, research indicates most people consume trace amounts of the weed killer in food.
-The EPA states that the exposure amount is low enough to be safe for human consumption.
-However, an environmental group raised concern in 2019 over the amount of glyphosate in processed foods.

 In Spring 2022, a Canadian filmmaker released a documentary about Johnson's lawsuit and subsequent victory.
 Research about glyphosate continues to evolve as scientists conduct more research.